PowerLevel9000/Dynamic-Event-Template/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-This project design is reflection of Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).
+This project design is reflection of Original design idea by  ©️[Cindy Shin in Behance](https://www.behance.net/adagio07).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>